ritvik03/Pix2Flows/Readme.md

 ### Generator

-Generator Loss has 3 components:
+Generator Loss has 4 components:
 > **Fake generation loss** : how good the generator is at fooling the discriminator

 > **Mean absolute error** : How closely the predictions matches the true output

 > **NS-loss** : How much the predictions deviate from real world physics (Navier-Stokes equation)

+> **Gradient Loss** : Deviation in x and y spatial gradients of predicted fields from true fields

 **NS-loss** : e<sub>x</sub><sup>2</sup> + e<sub>y</sub><sup>2</sup>